 Assistant Professor, Costume Technology and Design

 Marilyn holds an MFA in costume technology from the University of North Carolina School of the Arts.
 Currently, she teaches stagecraft, costume construction, pattern drafting, corsetry, and dancewear.
 She supervises the student workforce in the Costume Shop and is the draper/tailor for all of the theatre department’s productions.
 Previously, she was a lecturer and draper/tailor at the University of Maryland – College Park and an assistant professor of costume technology at the University of Mississippi.
 Professionally, Marilyn has been the Costume Shop Director for Paper Mill Playhouse in their New York City Costume Shop, Costume Director for Colorado Shakespeare Festival, Costume Shop Manager for North Carolina’s Shakespeare Festival and a freelance Men’s Tailor for The Shakespeare Theatre, Arena Stage and Wolf Trap Opera in the Washington, D.C. area.
 In addition, she was a tailor for the Broadway version of Bring in ‘da Noise, Bring in ‘da Funk designed by Paul Taswell and a draper for the Robert Altman film “Cookie’s Fortune” starring Glenn Close and Julianne Moore.
 She has designed and built over 200 productions in the Florida Tampa Bay area for various dinner theatres and community theatres.
-This past summer she created the costumes and unique lightweight fat suits for the French-language touring company Le Theatre de la Chandelle Verte’s production of La Farce de Maitre Pathelin.
+In 2011 she created the costumes and unique lightweight fat suits for the French-language touring company Le Theatre de la Chandelle Verte’s production of La Farce de Maitre Pathelin.
 Marilyn has designed and built the costumes for 1776 that was performed with the Eight O’clock Theatre at the Largo Performing Arts Center in Largo, Florida.

 19th Century Menswear;